RoyTheunissen/FMOD-Syntax/README.md

 AudioEvents.Jump.Play(transform, JumpPlayback.SurfaceValues.Generic);
 ```

 Furthermore, the enums in FMOD may actually represent an enum in your game.
 So it's inconvenient to have to map from that game enum to the FMOD enum.
-But luckily there's a solution for that: **User-specified labeled parameter enums**.
+But there's a solution for that: **User-specified labeled parameter enums**.

 Simply tag your game enum with `[FmodLabelEnum]` and specify the names of the labeled parameters that it represents, and then when code is generated instead of generating event-specific enums, it uses the game enum you specified for those events.